sophiecchen/personal-website/thoughts/README.md

     visible: false
 ---

-# My Favorite Free Cybersecurity Resources
+# Beginner-Friendly Cybersecurity Resources

-When first started learning cybersecurity, I felt overwhelmed by the sheer number of resources online.
-In the hopes that this will help you be less overwhelmed, I've compiled a small list of resources, geared toward beginners, that I've ended up using and have found helpful.
+When first started learning cybersecurity, I felt overwhelmed by the sheer number of resources online, so I've compiled a small list of resources, geared toward beginners for your reference.

 ## Informational